EU Licensed4.8/5

 Practical tip

-Keep a written reminder of the sick-day rules with your medicines or on your fridge door.
-Some diabetes teams provide wallet cards or fridge magnets with this information.
+Keep a written copy of the sick-day rules with your medicines or on your fridge door.
+Some diabetes teams hand out wallet cards or fridge magnets with this information.

-Ensure family members also know the rules in case you are too unwell to manage your own medications.
+Make sure family members know the rules too, in case you are too unwell to manage your own medicines.

 Metformin before surgery and contrast imaging